Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 1. arbitrariness in behavior and productive activity;

-2. the need to create their own picture of the world;
+2. the need to create your own picture of the world;

 3. communication skills.